EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 I was in college at the University of Kansas when I began **K-10**.
 It was named for Kansas highway 10 — the more or less straight and flat stretch of asphalt between Lawrence, Kansas and Kansas City.
 For a driving game that wanted to keep things simple K-10 was a cheap excuse to present only a straight road.

 <a href="https://en.wikipedia.org/wiki/Spy_Hunter">*Spy Hunter*</a>, the old arcade game, was an abvious inspiration — it too being a top-down driving game where the cars have weapons.
-Perhaps a little more obscure, I was inspired too by the Jackson Games pen-and-paper RPG <a href="https://en.wikipedia.org/wiki/Car_Wars">*Car Wars*</a>.
+Perhaps a little more obscure, I was inspired too by the Steve Jackson Games pen-and-paper RPG <a href="https://en.wikipedia.org/wiki/Car_Wars">*Car Wars*</a>.

 You can see the *Car Wars* inspiration on the right portion of the game where armor (front, rear, driver and passenger side) is indicated.
 Fore and aft weapons...
 Also, like "rolling up a character", the game was to rely heavily on your designing your car, fitting it with the various weapons and armor, engine upgrades — to the degree your car budget allowed.